You are here

 How can I get a copy of my name change petition?

-If you changed your name during the naturalization process, the Clerk's Office can provide a certified copy of the court order granting name change.
+If you changed your name during the naturalization process in the Eastern District of Wisconsin, the Clerk's Office can provide a certified copy of the court order granting name change.
 Please send a written request to the US District Court Clerk's Office, attn: Naturalization, 517 E. Wisconsin Ave, Rm.
 362, Milwaukee, WI 53202.
 You will need to include the following information with your request:

 - Exact date of naturalization ceremony